• New Posts

 • Remove the towel from the plain side of the cake, then roll the warm cake inside the second towel from one short end to the other.
 The heart designs should be facing outward.
 Let cake roll cool for about 20 minutes.

-• Unroll cake and spread the plain inside surface with a thin layer of strawberry jam.
-Gently spread cream cheese filling over the jam, it will be about ¼–inch thick.
+• Unroll cake and place on a long piece of plastic wrap, then spread the plain, inside surface with the strawberry jam.
+Gently spread cream cheese filling over the jam (leaving about 1 inch at one end of the cake).
 Roll cake back up over filling.

-• Wrap cake roll in the towel and refrigerate 2 hours or overnight.
-Trim ends and serve on a platter with strawberry slices as garnish if desired.
+• Wrap cake roll in the plastic wrap and refrigerate 2 hours or overnight.
+Trim ends and serve on a platter with strawberry slices as garnish, if desired.

 Video